Public Safety Center construction project

 - How is the Public Safety Center being financed?

+While the Legislature ended its regular 2022 session without taking up the measure, it could still be part of a special session package.
 If the Legislature approves, the question will be placed on the November 2022 ballot.

 - July 2019 Department of Corrections reclassification notification